Meet my great great grandparents, James & Amelia Henderson

 - a growing collection on WikiTree available for (free) collaborative documentation of their lives - why not join in?

 See also the Brickwalls and triangulated group investigations progress

 - the FamilySearch tree, of which I am a great fan and regularly tidy up duplicates, add sources etc there:

 Click the Online Databases link in the left sidebar for further details, or select from the pulldown list.

 - Lorna's links is a small selection of genealogical links I've found useful, or items I have an interest in.
 (See Real Life in sidebar for non-genealogical links)

 - Guestbook is a way to leave a public comment about any of my webpages - for private feedback, please use the Comments/feedback link in the footer

 - Genblog is my research log of what changed and when, sometimes even the why

-Please use either the guestbook link above or the feedback form in the signature.
+Please use the Comments / feedback link in the signature.

 - LornaGenie for assorted research, links, course and lecture notes - the latter being partially password protected, available to attendees as an aide memoire of points covered